Hack4Eugene/SpeedUpAmerica/README.Docker.md

 ## Setup

-These instructions work on Linux, Windows and MacOS.
-The setup instructions only need to be performed once, unless you reset your database or config files.
+These instructions work on Linux, Windows and MacOS and only need to be performed once, unless you reset your database or config files.

 Install [Docker](https://docs.docker.com/install/#supported-platforms) and [Docker Compose](https://docs.docker.com/compose/install/).

-> Depending on your OS, you will have to make sure to use `copy` instead of `cp`.
+> Depending on your OS, you may have to make sure to use `copy` instead of `cp`.

     $ cp local.env.template local.env
     $ docker-compose up -d mysql
     $ docker-compose run frontend rake db:setup
     $ docker-compose run frontend rake secret

 Use the ouput from `rake secret` as the value for `SECRET_KEY_BASE` in your `local.env`.
 Go to [Mapbox](https://account.mapbox.com) and create an account.
-Set `MAPBOX_API_KEY` to the public token or make a new token.
+Set `MAPBOX_API_KEY` to the public token or a new token.

 > These instructions assume Windows users are not using the WSL, which has documented problems with Docker's bind mounts.
-Installing and configuring Docker to work with the WSL is outside the scope of this document.
+Installing and configuring Docker for Windows to work with the WSL is outside the scope of this document.

 ## Running